 Poll Frame

-All coordinators shall be capable of transmitting this command, although a coordinator is not required to be capable of receiving it.
+All coordinators, operating in non-beacon enable mode, shall be capable of transmitting this command, although a coordinator is not required to be capable of receiving it.
 All devices shall be capable of receiving this command.

 Poll Request Frame

-All devices shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
+All devices, operating in non-beacon enable mode, shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
 All coordinators shall be capable of receiving this command.

 Poll Response Frame

-All devices shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
+All devices, operating in non-beacon enable mode, shall be capable of transmitting this command, although a device is not required to be capable of receiving it.
 All coordinators shall be capable of receiving this command.

 Control frames